 How many ounces can you take on a plane?
 Breast milk is a “medical liquid” that you are allowed to bring on flights in “reasonable quantities.”
-It’s a good idea to print out the TSA rules from the website before you leave (you can get them here), and just make sure to tell your screener that you have breast milk with you.
+It’s a good idea to print out the TSA breastmilk rules from the website before you leave, and just make sure to tell your airport security screener that you have breast milk with you.

 However, if you’re traveling with a large quantity of frozen breast milk, some moms have had success checking breast milk in a cooler like this one.

 Other Pumping & Breastfeeding Gear to Carry On

 You should also carry on anything that you’ll need to nurse or pump during the flight.
 Some of these things might include: